pinglu85/algoExpert/Easy/insertion-sort.md

 To sort an array in ascending order using the Insertion Sort:

 1. First, we loop through the array starting at index `1`, because in the Insertion Sort, we assume the first element in the array is already sorted.
 2. At each iteration, we compare the element at the current index to its predecessor.
-If the element is smaller than its predecessor, compare it to the elements before, until we get to an element that is smaller than the element at the current index or there is no more element to compare to.
-Move the greater elements one position up and place the element into its correct position.
+If the element is smaller than its predecessor, swap the element with its predecessor, and then compare it to the element that comes before it again.
+Keep performing the comparison and the swap, until a predecessor is smaller than the element or there is no more predecessor.

 ### Time & Space Complexity